 Throughout the operations of the CAISO Markets there are several instances in which the enforcement of certain constraints could force a CAISO Market process to a solution that is not consistent with good utility operating practice.
 There are also instances where congestion that would appear and cause constraints to bind in the markets ultimately does not materialize in real-time.
 In some of these instances, the enforcement of certain constraints in the Day-Ahead Market would result in the unnecessary market commitment and scheduling of use-limited resources whose use could have been avoided by waiting to determine if the conditions causing the constraint to bind actually materialize in real time, or by managing such constraints through real-time operating procedures.
-In still other instances, the CAISO Market to reliably clear the market based on the enforcement of such constraints.
+In still other instances, the CAISO's visibility via telemetry to certain constraint flows is not sufficient for the CAISO Market to reliably clear the market based on the enforcement of such constraints.